CrooLyyCheck/GamerulePlaceholder/README.md

 # Usage Examples
 Scoreboard: Show whether players keep inventory in the overworld: %gamerule_keepInventory_world%.

-Player context: Show if day/night cycle runs in the player’s current dimension: %gamerulecurrentworld_doDaylightCycle%.
+Player context: Show if day/night cycle runs in the player’s current dimension: %gamerule_currentworld_doDaylightCycle%.

 # Performance
 The plugin only reads values via the Paper API and performs no I/O, loops, or async tasks.
 Overhead is negligible even when placeholders update frequently (e.g., in scoreboards).